stevengogogo/GensJulia/docs/juliapkgs/bio.md

 - 🏚️ [StatGenData.jl](https://github.com/dmbates/StatGenData.jl) : Statistical analysis of genomic data.
 - 🏚️ [VarianceComponentTest.jl](https://github.com/Tao-Hu/VarianceComponentTest.jl) : A Julia package for performing exact variance component tests in genome-wide association study (GWAS).

-### Resources
+**Resources**

-- Wikipedia's [list of RNA-Seq bioinformatics tools](http://en.wikipedia.org/wiki/List_of_RNA-Seq_bioinformatics_tools), not many of which are in Julia but depending on the language, they may have an API.
+- [Wikipedia: list of RNA-Seq bioinformatics tools](http://en.wikipedia.org/wiki/List_of_RNA-Seq_bioinformatics_tools), not many of which are in Julia but depending on the language, they may have an API.
 - [Data Analysis for Genomics](https://genomicsclass.github.io/book/) : This is entirely in R-language but learners can use it to learn Julia.
-- 🏚️ [BioTutorials](https://github.com/BioJulia/BioTutorials) :  Tutorial Notebooks of BioJulia

 ## Metabolic networks